 Our primary business activities are focused on the pursuit of the highest, best, and most sustainable uses of our land and water resources in eastern San Bernardino County, California.

 We own 45,000 acres (70 square miles) of land in eastern San Bernardino County, California, including approximately 34,000 acres in the Cadiz Valley, 9,000 acres in the Piute Valley, and 2,000 acres near Danby Dry Lake.
-Virtually all of this land is underlain by high-quality, natural groundwater resources and has excellent potential for various uses including groundwater supply and storage projects, organic farming and solar energy development.
+Virtually all of this land is underlain by high-quality, natural groundwater resources and has excellent potential for various uses including groundwater supply and storage projects, agriculture, renewable energy development, permanent open space, and residential development.
 Click Here for a map of our properties.

 We own approximately 34,000 acres (55 square miles) of land and related high-quality groundwater resources in the Cadiz Valley of eastern San Bernardino County.
 Our property is one of the largest contiguous private landholdings in the region and is located in proximity to the Colorado River Aqueduct and an approved transmission corridor.
 The aquifer system underlying this property is located at the confluence of two watersheds spanning approximately 1,300 square miles, an area nearly three times the size of the city of Los Angeles.
 The watershed is naturally recharged by groundwater that originates as rain and snowmelt in the surrounding mountains.
 Experts estimate the aquifer system contains roughly 17-34 million acre-feet of pure, indigenous groundwater.
 The proposed Cadiz Valley Water Conservation, Recovery and Storage Project would be located on a small portion of the property.

 About 9,600 acres of this property have been zoned for agricultural development; approximately 500 acres are currently farmed.
 We rely on groundwater for irrigation.
 Additionally, we are currently considering the use of additional portions of this property for solar energy development.